apacheignite/documentation/sql/jdbc-driver.md

   ]
 }
 [/block]
-See the corresponding [documentation](https://apacheignite.readme.io/v1.3/docs/jdbc-driver) for details.
+You can still keep using this driver in a current Apache Ignite version if it's convenient for you.
+See the following [documentation](https://apacheignite.readme.io/v1.3/docs/jdbc-driver) for details.

+To use a driver from an application or SQL add `{apache_ignite_release}\libs\ignite-core-{version}.jar` to the classpath.